Dream of:15 September 2005 "Presenting Evidence"

 Even more commotion broke out.
 Right in front of the jury, off to the side, was a small concession stand where refreshments were sold.
 It appeared that a man had tried to steal something from the stand, and a policeman had grabbed the man and forced him to the floor.
 The whole place was becoming ever more chaotic.

 The judge sat and watched without intervening.
-He looked exactly like Judge Chamberlain Haller (the character played by the actor Fred Gwynne in the movie My Cousin Vinny).
+He looked exactly like Judge Chamberlain Haller (the character played by Fred Gwynne in the movie My Cousin Vinny).
 Just as the courtroom started to quiet down again, he stood up and walked into the next room.
 He had to step down some stairs to enter the room, the door of which was wide open so I could see inside.

 A large organ was sitting in the next room.
 I thought this fact significant, because a big piano had been involved in this murder case.
 The judge walked over to the organ, sat down, and began playing the organ.
 I was both impressed and amazed that the judge could play the organ.
 I thought he was trying to make some kind of point, although I failed to grasp the meaning of his action.
 However, I thought the judge was saying something about the evidence and about the whole proceeding in general.